One of the primary sex dynamics I saw between my parents growing up was my dad trying to grab my mom’s butt and my mom swatting him away.

 This only makes the problem worse.
 She will escalate her hysteria until you’re forced to pay attention to her, and it will most likely be far less pleasant than if you just gave her some from the beginning—even if you’re busy, tired, or distracted.
 Take 5 seconds to put your attention on her.
 Ask her a question about how she’s doing or what she wants.
 Touch her face.
 Tell her what you appreciate about her.
 Grab her and kiss her passionately.

 It’s only through connection that we get fed.
-And too often, we leave each other hungry instead of take the 5 seconds to eat.
+And too often, we leave each other hungry instead of taking the 5 seconds to eat.

 Advocate for women's sexual fulfillment